Operation Overview

 Return values from Glasswall

 Most functions within the Glasswall API return an integer indicating success or failure.
-A 0 will indicate success, whilst a negative number (-1) indicates failure.
+A 0 or a 1 will indicate success, whilst a negative number (-1) indicates failure.

 Certain API calls do not follow this pattern; for example, the ‘create session’ function will return either an error (-1) or the ID of the newly-created session (positive integer).
 Please refer to the Core API Specification for full